AbsaOSS/hermes/_docs/0.3/usage/plugins/plugin-creation.md

   /**
    * This method should be used to write the plugin result in a form required.
    *
-   * @param writeArgs Arguments provided from the "writeArgs" key from the test definition json */ override def write(writeArgs: Array[String]): Unit = {
+   * @param writeArgs Arguments provided from the "writeArgs" key from the test definition JSON */ override def write(writeArgs: Array[String]): Unit = {
     import java.io._